ProPriyam/data-512-homework_1/README.md

 ## Code and Notebooks

+- Notebook Filename: `Data_Aquistions.ipynb`
+- Contains all the code for API calls and Data acquisition, along with detailed descriptions and explanations for each step.

-- Notebook Filename: `data_acquisition_and_analysis.ipynb`
+- Notebook Filename: `Data_Analysis.ipynb`
-- Contains all the code for data acquisition, processing, and analysis, along with detailed descriptions and explanations for each step.
+- Contains all the code for processing, and analysis, along with detailed descriptions and explanations for each step.

 ## License and Terms of Use